weleoka/ardeidae_py/README.md

 1 character utf-8 is assumed in this package to be equal to 1 Byte.

 ## Usage
-Commands are "quit", "stream", integer or string on the prompt.
-Stream swithes to streaming mode.
+Commands are "quit", "stream" / "s", integer or string on the prompt.
+Stream (or just s) swithes to streaming mode.
 Integer request file, string requests an echo from server.

 Be aware of the config variable PrintFile, if true will attempt to output the whole file to console of client